li-yichen/homemade-avery-ucsb-linker/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.
-<sup>*the santa/fuzzy ball hat emoticon came from http://www.yanwenzi.com/changyong/4.htm*</sup>

 <sup>the reason for the lack of upper case letters in this file is that they could look aggressive, **Especially WHEN BOLDED**.</sup></br>

 ## FLAWS (PLEASE READ) \*<|:-|
 while the code will hopefully work on your browser,
 ### **the tool would label some journals as "ucsb-try-to-find" if the journal is not in the lists of available or unavailable Avery-indexed journals**, which are based on the *vintage* ["avery index current journals 6-21-18.pdf"](https://library.columbia.edu/libraries/avery/avery-index/current_periodicals.html).  **however, you can help improve them while using the tool** (please see [updates and contribution \*<|:-)](#updates-and-contribution--))
 ### given the nonuniformity of the publication names on Proquest (often multiple written forms of same publication), the resulting searches (e.g."A V monografías = A V monographs") from "ucsb-try-to-find" sometimes lead to no results, even if the journal (e.g. "A&V") is actually available at UCSB.
 If it looks wrong, please double check whether it is available by searching the ISSN of the journal instead.
-### there may be more unknown problems.
+#### there may be more unknown problems. as stated in the license, this comes without warranty :0
-the developer(s) will also try to update these lists over time as they use the index.</br>
+the developer(s) will also try to update these lists and fix problems over time.</br>
 please see [updates and contribution \*<|:-)](#updates-and-contribution--) for a more detailed list.

 ## installation \*<|:-)
 a) ***easiest way***: to install this on firefox with the .xpi file, **please download only the [.xpi file](https://github.com/li-yichen/homemade-avery-ucsb-linker/raw/master/homemade_ucsb_avery_linker_version_1.8.xpi)** and follow the direction here (in gray box): https://support.mozilla.org/en-US/kb/find-and-install-add-ons-add-features-to-firefox#w_how-do-i-find-and-install-add-ons, it should work straight away.
 on click, the toolbar button(see below) shows links to the spreadsheets of available and unavailable journals, you are welcome to contribute to them.
 <img src="../master/screenshots/screenshot_button.png" alt="alt text: Screenshot showing the extension button" width="140" height="156">
---------feel free to stop reading now--------
+------------------------feel free to stop reading now--------------------------------------
-b) if you are installing this as a developer on firefox or chrome: then, you do not need any information that can be provided by current developer, please consider reading the [updates and contribution \*<|:-)](#updates-and-contribution--) section for ways you can help ~~rewrite~~improve  this tool.
+b) if you are installing this as a developer on firefox or chrome: then, you do not need any information that can be provided by current developer, please consider reading the [updates and contribution \*<|:-)](#updates-and-contribution--) section for how you can help ~~rewrite~~improve this tool.

 ## this will not work with: \*<|:-(
 safari

 ## it is not tested on: \*<|:-|
-chrome (plz reach out if you know how to do it
+chrome (please reach out if you know how to do it

 ## customization ~~\*<|:-)~~
 To modify anything, please install this by making a new folder on your computer, containing: